Overview

-Carve is our new territory planning AI chat agent, currently in beta.
+Carve is our new territory planning AI chat agent.
 With Carve, you'll be able to model multiple different territory scenarios in just a few minutes.

 Once you're logged in, Carve is located under the square icon with a slash through it.